richarddeffner/TG33---Texture-Generator/README.md

 2. Unpack
 3. Copy the whole folder to any directory visible for Live.
 4. From within Live: drag *TG33.amxd* file on Audio/MIDI track.
-5. Enjoy playing around and creating new, interesting textures!
+5. Explore and create new interesting textures!